Mentally Disabled Shark, Phin, Becomes Popular On TikTok While Having A Good Time In A Home Aquarium

 While Phin usually only makes us laugh, the black fin embodies the terrifying Jaws cliché.
 Phin definitely steals the show with his flip-flops and flying display of joyous mayhem.

 I'm not sure what it's like to have a shark, let alone two sharks, in my home, but Phin is one shark who appears to be living the life he deserves.
-Despite the fact that he may struggle with some aspects of it, such as swimming regularly, feeding like a regular shark, and having a shark-like partner, he’s doing great.
+Despite the fact that he may struggle with some aspects of it, such as swimming regularly, feeding like a typical shark, and having a shark-like partner, he’s doing great.

 In addition, we could all use a friendly shark figure.